IBM/watson-discovery-food-reviews/README.md

 DISCOVERY_PASSWORD=<add_discovery_password>
 DISCOVERY_ENVIRONMENT_ID=<add_discovery_environment>
 DISCOVERY_COLLECTION_ID=<add_discovery_collection>
+WKS_MODEL_ID=<add_wks_model_id>

 # Run locally on a non-default port (default is 3000)
 # PORT=3000
 ```

-## 11. Run the application
+## 10. Run the application

 1. Install [Node.js](https://nodejs.org/en/) runtime or NPM.
 1. Start the app by running `npm install`, followed by `npm start`.
+If running for the first time, please be patient as the initialization process needs to load 2000 json files into your **Watson Discovery Collection** and may take several minutes.
 1. Access the UI by pointing your browser at `localhost:3000`.
 > Note: `PORT` can be configured in `.env`.

-## 12. Deploy and run the application on IBM Cloud
+## 11. Deploy and run the application on IBM Cloud

 To deploy to the IBM Cloud, make sure have the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) tool installed.
 Then run the following commands to login using your IBM Cloud credentials.